pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 The files listed above will be included automatically in your :term:`source distribution <Source Distribution (or "sdist")>`.
 If you want to control what goes in this explicitly, see :ref:`Using MANIFEST.in` for setuptools.
-Other backends like Flit have methods to control this - :pep:`621` only covers metadata, not package structure.
+Other backends like Flit have methods to control this - the ``project`` table covers metadata, not package structure.

 The final :term:`built distribution <Built Distribution>` will have the Python